 When unexpected expenses pile up and the emergency fund has been drained, where can you turn for money?
-For many people their biggest stash of savings is hidden away in tax-advantaged retirement accounts.
+For many people their biggest stash of savings is hidden away in tax-advantaged retirement accounts, such as an IRA or 401(k).

 Though the IRS does not recognize being flat broke as a hardship, there are situations when investors can tap their retirement plan before age 59 1/2 without paying the 10 percent penalty.